veeCan54/03-Route53DNSSECImplementation/README.md

 **DNSSec ensures 2 things, which are critical for security**.
 1. **Authenticity** of the record.
 It helps validate that the record returned is authentic for that domain.
 2. **Integrity** of the record.
 It ensures that the record has not been altered or tampered with.
-Without DNSSEC, a bad actor could poison the DNS record which could result the client being redirected to a malicious website.
+Without DNSSec, a bad actor could poison the DNS record which could result in the client being redirected to a malicious website.
 In an organization it could cause user traffic to be hijacked.
 DNSSec achieves this by a cryptographic signing process which the resolver/client can use to validate.
 This process follows a chain of trust where the zone for that domain is trusted by the TLD zone which in turn is trusted by the Root Zone.
 The Root Zone is implicitly and universally trusted.
-The Root signing ceremony happens at regular intervals where security officers perform the signing in an extremely secure, supervised and audited ceremony.
+The Root Key Signing ceremony happens at regular intervals where security officers perform the signing in an extremely secure, supervised and audited process.
 This ensures the security of the keys generated in the Root Zone which are used to digitally sign the keys of the TLDs which in turn sign the keys of the hosted zone.

 **Keys involved in DNSSec:**
-Let's start from the individual hosted zone.
+>Let's start from the individual hosted zone.
 Every DNS zone has a Zone signing key which has a public and corresponding private portion.
 When DNSSec is enabled, DNS clients get an RRSIG record in addition to the DNS record which they can use to validate the authenticity of the DNS Record.
 This RRSIG record is a digitally signed DNS record, signed using the private portion of the Zone key.
 The public portion of the Zone signing key is stored in the DNS Key record of the zone, and the private portion is saved separate from the zone by the zone administrator.
 The DNS Key stores the public key of the Zone key.
 DNS Key also stores another important public key, the **Key Signing Key**.
 The DNS key of the zone is then signed by the private portion of the Key Signing key to create the RRSIG of the DNS key record.
 Using this record, clients can validate if the DNS key of the zone itself is valid.
 Now to establish a chain of trust, the public part of the Key Signing key is provided to the parent TLD zone as a Delegated Signer (DS) record.
 This is then digitally signed by the Zone signing key of the TLD zone.
 The validity of the TLD Zone signing key can be ensured because it is trusted by the Root zone.
 The Root zone has a DS record of the TLD Zone signing key key which it digitally signs using it's Key Signing Key.
-The Key Signing Key of the Root zone is generated during the signing ceremony.
+The Key Signing Key of the Root zone is generated during a securely audited Root Key Signing Ceremony.
 To be really specific, it is not the key generated during the ceremony but is derived from the secure key.

 ## Steps:
 1. Create a Stack with one click deployment which will provision a corporate website.
 Create a DNS record in the public hosted zone for the domain.
 [Details](#Step1)
-2. Perform DNS query before enabling DNSSEC in the zone for the domain.
+2. Perform DNS query before enabling DNSSec in the zone for the domain.
 [Details](#Step2)
-3. Enable DNSSEC via AWS admin console.
+3. Enable DNSSec via AWS admin console.
 [Details](#Step 3)
 4. Establish a chain of trust from the TLD .net zone to our zone.
 [Details](#Step4)
 5. Perform DNS query after enabling DNSSec and observe the signed records returned.
 [Details](#Step5)
 6. Cleanup [Details](#Step6)